berezkindv42/berezkindv42/README.md

 Currently student of automation qa course at qa.guru school.

-- Linkedin  - nope
 - Telegram  - @berezkindv
-- GitHub    - You here
+- GitHub    - You are here